janhq/jan/docs/docs/docs/01_introduction.md

 ### Jan: a "global" assistant

-Jan provides `/jan`, a default assistant that is available to users out-of-the-box.
+Jan ships with a default assistant "Jan" that lets users chat with any open source model out-of-the-box.

+This assistant is defined in `/jan`.
 It is a generic assistant to illustrate power of Jan.
 In the future, it will support additional features e.g. multi-assistant conversations

 - Your Assistant "Jan" lets you pick any model that is in the root /models folder
 - Right panel: pick LLM model and set model parameters